 The Club: A Chronicle of Power and Abuse at the Heart of the Nobel Scandal

-On November 22nd 2017, in the whirlwind autumn of the #metoo Movement, Sweden’s biggest daily newspaper, Dagens Nyheter, published an explosive investigative report of sexual assault that led to a series of events that rocked the international literary community and brought one of the world’s most prestigious cultural institutions to its knees: The Swedish Academy.
+In the whirlwind autumn of the #metoo Movement, award-winning journalist Matilda Voss Gustavsson wrote an explosive investigative feature about sexual assault that led to a series of events that rocked the international literary community and brought one of the world’s most prestigious cultural institutions to its knees: the Swedish Academy, that awards the Nobel Prize in literature.

-Award-winning journalist Matilda Voss Gustavsson’s exposé featured harrowing witness accounts from eighteen women who claimed they had been assaulted by a man married to an Academy member who was deeply embroiled in the institution’s workings – a man who came to be knows as “The Cultural Figure”.
 In the wake of the publication, internal fighting took over the Academy.
 Beyond the association with an alleged rapist who had used the Academy’s good name to exploit women for decades, allegations of corruption surfaced.
-The so-called Cultural Figure and his wife, an academy member and a renowned poet, together owned an influential private club – which was frequented by the country’s cultural elite.
+Jean-Claude Arnault and his wife, renowned poet Katarina Frostenson, together owned an influential private club – which was supported financially by the Swedish Academy and was frequented by the country’s cultural elite.
 Rumours of abuse taking place in and around the club circulated.
 But just as with everything else surrounding the Academy, it was shrouded in silence.
 Until Matilda Voss Gustavsson broke the story that drew the curtain on a dark world of abuse and exploitation.

 “The Club has the ambition to delve more deeply into the story of Sweden’s most harrowing MeToo case […] [Gustavsson’s] research is impressive.
 From the news-driven and at times one-sided stream that characterizes a daily newspaper grows a social drama about art, power, and dependency.
 The puzzle grows, sometimes in unforeseeable directions and the pieces become more and smaller.
 Matilda Gustavsson has interviewed hundreds of people in Sweden and abroad.
 Despite the fact that the cause of events have already been plowed through by many, she succeeds in building a tension that lasts throughout the book. […] The book is incredibly well-written.
 Above all, the witness accounts are balanced and charged. […] At times journalists talk about ‘taking a scalp’, which usually refers to taking down a person of power, preferably from as high a position as possible.
 Matilda Gustavsson’s ambition is much greater.
 She wants to change the narrative.
 To be the one who suddenly turns on the lights in the movie theatre when you least expect it.”